 Levels of treatment for alcohol and drug addiction

 Choosing the right treatment option must start with what your loved one will accept.
-For example, if they refuse to take any time off work, it will have to be outpatient treatment.
+For example, if they refuse to take any time off work, it will have to be outpatient program.

 The converse is also true – if they are homeless or in a very bad home environment, then a period away in an inpatient program might be the best thing, if they will accept that.

 There are several levels of treatment, listed here from the most intensive to the least:

 - Psychiatry (for medication as well as help with common mental health issues)

 Medical detoxification may be necessary.
 The rest depends on what your loved one will agree to and what you can help them access.
 Ideally, these levels of care are put end to end, so you end up with a nice long period of treatment, six months or more.
 We also want the different providers talking to one another and coordinating care plans and transitions whenever possible.

 Two ways you can help your addicted family member:

 You have a central role in helping your loved one transition between treatment programs.
 We want no pit stops in between.
 Literally.
 If you’re moving your loved one from a medical detox to an inpatient program, do everything in your power to make this happen on the same day.
 If you can’t, you will want to stay with your loved one until the bed opens up.